andrew-wja/instrumentor/SoftboundCETS.md

 ## Quantitative Implementation Concerns (Performance and Overhead)

+### Dominated Spatial Check Elimination

+When one load or store is dominated by another, all execution paths leading to the second operation include the first operation.
+In this case, the spatial checks for the second (and subsequent) dominated operation(s) with the same target address can be eliminated.
+The spatial check generated for the first operation will either have succeeded or caused execution to abort, so the second and subsequent dominated operations are either correct or will not be executed.
+This optimization is implemented in the original SoftboundCETS.

+### Dominated Temporal Check Elimination

+When multiple load or store instructions access the same _root object_, only the first needs to perform temporal checks, because the result of the check will be the same for the others.
+This optimization is only correct if we can determine that there is no intervening call to `free()` the root object.

+This optimization is present in the original SoftboundCETS implementation, but it does not include an escape analysis to check for calls to `free()` and is therefore *not correct*.
+Only the first access to any given root object checks if the object is allocated, and all subsequent accesses to the same root object are not instrumented with temporal checks.
+If the root object being accessed is freed after the first access but before the other accesses, the subsequent accesses will not be recognized as use-after-free.

+The original SoftboundCETS implementation performs this optimization at the basic block level and at the function level.
+With the addition of an escape analysis, this optimization would be correct.

 ### Derived Pointer Metadata Storage Optimization

 When one pointer is derived from another without bounds narrowing both have the